-Provision Device Portal with a custom SSL certificate
+Provision Windows Device Portal with a custom SSL certificate

-In the Windows 10 Creators Update, Windows Device Portal added a way for device administrators to install a custom certificate for use in HTTPS communication.
+Windows Device Portal (WDP) provides a way for device administrators to install a custom certificate for use in HTTPS communication.

-While you can do this on your own PC, this feature is mostly intended for enterprises that have an existing certificate infrastructure in place.
+While you can do this on your own PC, this feature is primarily intended for enterprises that have an existing certificate infrastructure in place.

 For example, a company might have a certificate authority (CA) that it uses to sign certificates for intranet websites served over HTTPS.
 This feature stands on top of that infrastructure.

-By default, Device Portal generates a self-signed root CA, and then uses that to sign SSL certificates for every endpoint it is listening on.
+By default, WDP generates a self-signed root CA, and then uses that to sign SSL certificates for every endpoint it is listening on.
 This includes

 ::1 (IPv6 localhost).